 Factor in Events and Festivals

-Food festivals and film festivals.
+Food festivals, music festivals, and film festivals.
 Rodeos and parades.
 Mountain man rendezvous.
 There are festivals all over the state at all times of the year.
 The problem is figuring out which festivals you might want to attend and where to get the information.

 GatherBoard, a Montana events list software platform, has a Montana Events website that does a good job listing events in the larger cities.
 FindFestival has a pretty good, searchable listing of events in Montana.
 But there are undoubtedly many more.